n1k1k/csb-project/README.md

 1. Go to the signup page localhost:8000/forum/signup/
 2. Fill in username and email
-3. Set password and password confirmation as "password"
+3. Set password as "password"
 4. Click submit